 Divorce proceedings are commenced by issuing a Family Law Civil Bill and serving it on your spouse.
-This document must be accompanied by an Affidavit of Means and Affidavit of Welfare.
+This document must be accompanied by an Affidavit of Means and in the case where there are dependant children, an Affidavit of Welfare.

 The Affidavit of Means lists all of your assets, your income details, your debts & liabilities, pension details and your weekly/monthly expenditure.

-The Affidavit must be supported with documentation such as bank statements, P60’s, pay slips etc.
+The Affidavit must be supported with documentation such as bank statements, Employment Detail Summary (formerly P60), pay slips etc.

 The Affidavit of Welfare set out all of the information in relation to the dependant children such as the living, care and access arrangements, any special educational or health needs.

 If the divorce is contested then your spouse/the respondent will file a Defence and Counterclaim.
 If an agreement is negotiated then an application can be made to Court for a date to have the consent ruled.

 How Long Does It Take?

 If your spouse does not contest the application, it may take up to six months to secure a date to rule the consent divorce depending on the court lists and the place where the proceedings are issues.